The-Judge/docker_confluence/README.md

 see [Docker image's tags](https://registry.hub.docker.com/u/derjudge/confluence/tags/manage/) to get a list of all versions supported so far.

+# Important security notice

+This image offers a tag `latest` and several tags named in a `X.Y.Z` schema.

+The later are meant to be used when needed in special scenarios like migrations to a more recent version, starting from these older ones, restoring backups from that specific version or staying on that version due to an expired license; **they are not intended to be used longer than temporarly in production environments!** Thus, their states are kind of freezed in the state they are when initially created to keep backward compatibility as best as possible.
+No updates or enhancements, **neither security nor features**, will be backported from latest.

+This is why `latest` is the only recommended tag to be used in production environments.

 # Getting started

 Since this image is for the impatient fellows out there, let's start with the